-Has served as the Chief Financial Officer of NatureWorks LLC, an advanced material company and developer of renewably-sourced polymers and chemicals, since October 2018.
-Her responsibilities include accounting, finance and information technology.
+Served as the Chief Financial Officer of NatureWorks LLC, an advanced material company and developer of renewably-sourced polymers and chemicals, from October 2018 to September 2023.
+Her responsibilities included accounting, finance and information technology.
 She led a successful financing for a \$600M capital project.